A Provençal Château With Picasso Frescos Near Uzès, France

-Cooper possessed one of the greatest 20th century art collections and was known to rub shoulders with artists like Braque, Léger, Klee, de Staël and Pablo Picasso, who frequented the château and tried to purchase it from Cooper.
+Cooper possessed one of the greatest 20th-century art collections and was known to move in circles with artists including Georges Braque, Fernand Léger, Paul Klee, Nicolas de Staël and Pablo Picasso, who frequented the château and reportedly tried to purchase it from Cooper.

 Cooper had admired Picasso’s drawings engraved in concrete during a trip to Barcelona, and when Picasso visited Château de Castille in 1962, he exclaimed: “Give me a wall!”.